 But it didn't look exactly like this when he brought it to the shop.
 It needed some work.
 A wall cabinet--one crafted to be built-in--is not completed as a stand alone cabinet.
 So there were some important parts that were missing when it was pulled away from the wall and carted off.

+not necessarily contemporary perfection.
 Well, it's quite handsome don't you think.
 It has turned out really good.
 A very attractive stand-alone oak cabinet from the 1800's.
 Listen to it quietly mumbling to itself; busting with pride at it's new lease on an old life promise.

 OK, then.
 That's Wood Talkin for today.
 Keep listening.